gitTerebi/DoomRPG-Rebalance/README.md

 ## Fork overview

+!!!THIS IS NOT PLAYBLE FORK!!!
+It made to get fix and add things)

 DoomRPG and DoomRLA contain a lot of content which can be enough for the passage of several WADs in a row.
 However, the original versions of these modifications give players most of the content in a short period of time, which is why the player does not have time to feel the depth of the possibilities of DoomRPG and DoomRLA.

 This fork intends to solve this problem.
 Now the content is served to the player as you progress through the levels (maps), increase the level of the character and the level of luck (a little hint: I recommend paying special attention to this parameter).